Fact-Saboteurs: A Taxonomy of Evidence Manipulation Attacks against Fact-Verification Systems: Introduction

+\textbf{Why Should We Study Fact-Checking Attacks?} Even under human supervision, attacks that compromise the integrity of models have dangerous implications, ranging from Denial of Service (DoS) to automatically manipulating critical sources needed for human verification.
+Besides, these tools might be used more widely in the future~\cite{link_newtral}, given the rapid progress of NLP.
+In addition, automated fact-checking has also been considered a promising sustainable solution to detect machine-generated text~\cite{zellers2019defending}.
+Given this potential, it is crucial to proactively understand the vulnerabilities and limitations of fact-checking models and design adversary-aware ones, now and before large-scale deployment.

+\textbf{Why Should We Study AI-Generated Attacks?} Large Language Models (LLMs)~\cite{brown2020language,link_openai_ai_chatgpt} can generate highly credible and plausible content that humans often struggle to detect~\cite{kreps2022all,link_nature_chatgpt,clark2021all}.
+While human-generated content remains what mainly fuels current disinformation campaigns~\cite{farid2022creating,link7_nyt_disinfo_hire,link12_theatlantic,saeed2021trollmagnifier}, the wide accessibility of LLMs might enable and facilitate the creation of disinformation and automatic manipulation at scale, calling for an early evaluation of such threats.

-1) We propose a systematic taxonomy to conduct the first comprehensive investigation of automated evidence manipulation attacks.
-2) We propose extensive and highly successful attacks that vary in their \hlgoals{targets}, stealthiness, context-preserving \hlconst{constraint}, and the adversary's \hlcap{capabilities} and \hlknow{knowledge}.
-3) We discuss models' limitations, future defense directions , and the need to model possible malicious manipulations in the design of fact-verification models.
+\textbf{Contributions.} In summary, we make the following contributions: 1) We propose a systematic taxonomy to conduct the first comprehensive investigation of automated evidence manipulation attacks.
+2) We propose extensive and highly successful attacks that vary in their \hlgoals{targets}, stealthiness, context-preserving \hlconst{constraints}, and the adversary's \hlcap{capabilities} and \hlknow{knowledge}.
+3) We discuss models' limitations, future defense directions, and the need to model possible malicious manipulations in the design of fact-verification models.